bloominstituteoftechnology/react-state3-guided/README.md

 ## Endpoints

-The following endpoints exist in this project:
+These endpoints exist in this project and should be tested with Postman:

 - `GET http://localhost:9000/api/todos`
   1. Expects no payload